nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Add note for event: `AddNote`

-Add notes for events that are both normal and recurring, or for students in the classes this TA is in charge of.
+Add notes for events, or for students in the classes this TA is in charge of.
 Mainly serves to help TAs take down notes and todos from meeting and student queries from classes.

-Note that there can be an unlimited amount of notes to be created for each event or student.
+There can be an unlimited amount of notes to be created for each event or student.

-Each addition increases node index by one.
+Each addition increases note index by one.

+<b> You need to double-click the event to expand and view notes! </b>

-Format: `addNote content/[CONTENT] type/[EVENT_TYPE] name/[EVENT_NAME]`
+Format: `addNote content/CONTENT type/EVENT_TYPE name/EVENT_NAME`

 Examples:

 * `addNote content/Bring pen type/Tutorial name/Tut1`
-* `addNote content/Bring goggles type/lab name/Lab1`
+* `addNote content/Bring goggles type/Lab name/Lab1`
-* `addNote content/ Prepare questions type/consultation name/consult1`
+* `addNote content/ Prepare questions type/Consultation name/consult1`

-You need to double-click the event to expand notes!
+* `addNote content/remember to go through bellman ford type/Tutorial name/makeUpTutorial`
 ![Ui](images/AddNoteSuccess.png)

 <div id='delete-note-from-event'></div>